n-stefan/diabloblazor/README.md

 You can try it out on [GitHub Pages](https://n-stefan.github.io/diabloblazor).
 It is intended to be played like the original so touch controls aren't (currently) supported.

 [DiabloBlazorServer](https://github.com/n-stefan/diabloblazorserver) is the development server.
-Clone or fork it also unless you want to use another server instead (doesn't have to be ASP.NET).
+Clone or fork it also (unless you want to use another server instead) and set it as the startup project.

 The game's source code is [here](https://github.com/n-stefan/devilution).